 The programme of study consists of a combination of compulsory and option modules and a dissertation to be completed over the summer months.
-Each module is worth 10 or 20 CATS points, and a total of 120 points is required to complete the taught component of the programme.
+Each module is worth 7.5, 10 or 20 CATS points, and a total of 120 points are required to complete the taught component of the programme.

 Supervised research for MSc Social Statistics

 If you pass the Diploma examinations, you will be permitted to undertake supervised research starting in June and to submit a dissertation for the MSc in September.
 Providing satisfactory supervision arrangements can be made, you can work on a topic of your own choice.

 Dissertations are about 15,000 words in length.
 They should demonstrate your mastery of the topic area, but they are not expected to contain a substantial original contribution.
 They generally take the form of a computer-based analysis of social science data or a computer-based examination of a statistical technique.

 - multilevel analysis of child survival in Lesotho

 - the under-reporting of various crimes amongst different subgroups in the UK